anirudhvarma12/wicket-spring-hibernate/README.md

 ##Use as a quickstart
 The best way to use this project would be as a maven archetype (quickstart).
 Here is how to do it:
 * Go to the project directory and type `mvn archetype:create-from-project`.
-* Go to the _target/generated-sources/archetype folder.
+* Go to the `target/generated-sources/archetype` folder.
 * Run the `mvn install` command.
 This will add the archetype to the .m2/archetype-catalog.xml file.
+* After this head to your favourite IDE and re-index the repository.

 ## How can I help?
 * I work heavily with Apache Wicket, this was made as a quickstart to avoid configuration headaches.
 If you found this useful for yourself, amazing.
 If you found any issues you can open a ticket or submit a pull request.